3 Essential Trading Goals for Long-Term Success

 If you go with the latter, you better make you sure you have ample market experience, or else you’re just trading off of random moods and emotions.
 And what you get as a consequence is random results.
 Please understand this.

-Third, compare your performance to itself, not some arbitrary benchmark, or some dude on Twitter who’s up 2000% for the year.
+And compare your performance to itself, not some arbitrary benchmark, or some dude on Twitter who’s up 2000% for the year.
 That’s him.
 Great for him.
-Ignore it.
+Now ignore it.
 Focus on you!
 Every day.
 Over and over again.

 Thank you for reading.
 I hope you reflect on this short piece and realize (as I have) the importance of process, of learning, of dedication, and proper attitude.